abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-Here note that for the joint system $(X_1,X_2)$, the tensor product defines for each input $\langle bd|$ the corresponding output $|ac\rangle$ in a similar way as single system but for the classical states of the cartesian product set.
-We can think about this in a different way as following equation is defined.
+Let assume that $M_1$ and $M_2$ are operation applied on the individual systems.
+The tensor product of these matrices represents the combined operation on the joint system.
+In the last step of the above derivation we can see that the tensor product describes the output-input relationship for each input $\langle bd|$ of the joint system.
+We can think about this in a different way as the follows.

 $$
 \begin{equation}\tag{14}